Swiss Family Robinson (1960 film): Box office

 The film premiered in New York City on December 10, 1960 and was released for the general U.S. audience on December 21, 1960.
 It earned $8.1 million in domestic rentals, making it the fourth highest-grossing film of 1960.
 Initial worldwide rentals were $12 million.

 The film was the biggest hit at the British box office in 1961.

 It received generally positive reviews by critics and remains one of the most iconic live-action Disney films.

 When re-released in 1969, the film earned an additional $6.4 million in rentals in North America.
 The film's lifetime domestic box office gross stands at $40 million.

 Upon the film's initial release, New York Times film critic Howard Thompson lauded it by writing, "it's hard to imagine how the picture could be better as a rousing, humorous and gentle-hearted tale of family love amid primitive isolation and dangers."
 In his Family Guide to Movies on Video, Henry Herx wrote: "Nicely directed by Ken Annakin, much of the fun for children will come from the delightful and inventive conveniences the family builds and their relationships with the island's wildlife."
 Tommy Kirk, who played Ernst, said it was the film he was most proud of.
-The film holds an 84% approval rating at the review aggregation website Rotten Tomatoes, and, as of late November 2023, a 7.1 rating at IMDb, the online database of information related to films and TV programs.
+The film holds an 84% approval rating at the review aggregation website Rotten Tomatoes with the consensus saying, "Wholesome and energetic, the ingenious Swiss Family Robinson guides us through a thrilling adventure that leaves us wondering whether modern civilization is all it's cracked up to be."
+As of late November 2023, it has a 7.1 rating at IMDb, the online database of information related to films and TV programs.
 FilmInk called it "a deserved classic".

 Issues

 In 2019, Disney added a disclaimer to this and other films in their classic movie catalog, which led to some commentary asking whether the disclaimers were enough.
-The original disclaimers were updated in 2020 to acknowledge issues regarding racial stereotypes which “were wrong then and are wrong now.”
-Specifically, some critics objected to the film's depiction of the villainous pirates, who are either portrayed by Asian actors or by actors wearing makeup to appear Asian (though the story is set in Southeast Asia; one white blogger called it "grossly stereotypical, insulting, and unnecessary."
+The original disclaimers were updated in 2020 to acknowledge issues regarding supposed racial stereotypes which “were wrong then and are wrong now.”
+Specifically, some critics objected to the film's depiction of the villainous pirates, who are either portrayed by Asian actors or by actors wearing makeup to appear Asian (though the story is set in Southeast Asia; one blogger called it "grossly stereotypical, insulting, and unnecessary."
 The same blogger also argued that the film endorses colonization, as the Robinsons do not appear to consider whether there are native inhabitants on the island (although none are shown in the film nor existed in either the novel or the script).